-- How to create a new Frame object - Position and Size the search window - Configure the properties associated with the Frame object - Test the Frame object & examine the results - Make adjustments to properties and test again use.
-If you have no vision sequence to work with, you can create a new vision sequence by clicking on the [New Sequence] button.
-You can also select a sequence which was created previously by clicking on the sequence tree in the Vision Guide window.
+- How to create a new Frame object - Position and Size the search window - Configure the properties associated with the Frame object - Test the Frame object & examine the results - Make adjustments to properties and test again you can create a new vision sequence by clicking on the 🕒 <New Sequence> button.

-Prior to starting the steps shown below, you should have already created a new vision sequence or selected a vision sequence to
+Prior to starting the steps shown below, you should have already created a new vision sequence or selected a vision sequence to use.
+If you have no vision sequence to work with,